-The Agency recognises the need to streamline its structure and internal organisation to become a more modern and agile organisation, and it has already implemented different activities and concentrate efforts to this extent.
+The Agency recognises the need to streamline its structure and internal organisation to become a more modern and agile organisation.
+It has already taken various initiatives and made efforts to this purpose.
 The Agency's aim is to maintain and enhance the efficiency of its operations, while seeking to support activities in peak demand for extra resources for short or extended periods.

-As from 2020, the Agency has increased its efforts in identifying priority tasks and reprioritising its actions.
-It is pursuing a culture of continuous improvement and elasticity in the organisational chart of the agency, with the implementation of structural changes aimed to increase the cooperation within the teams and departments.
+In the past years, the Agency has increased its efforts in identifying priority tasks and reprioritising its actions.
+It is pursuing a culture of continuous improvement and elasticity in the organisational chart of the Agency, with the implementation of structural changes aimed to increase the cooperation within teams and departments.

-A process for internal mobility is in place since 2021, aiming to assess the needs and the resources on a regular and ad-hoc basis.
+A process for internal mobility has been introduced, aiming to assess the needs and the resources on a regular and ad-hoc basis.
 As mentioned in the introduction to the multiannual Human Resources outlook, a shift of internal human resources took place both in 2020 (with the revision of the Agency's organisational structure) and in 2021, with the transfer of four positions.